Andrea Bargnani: 2007–08 season

-On 5 October 2007, the Raptors announced they had exercised a third year option on Bargnani, giving a guaranteed NBA contract through the 2008–09 season and retaining a fourth year option for the 2009–10 season.
+On 5 October 2007, the Raptors announced they had exercised a third-year option on Bargnani, giving a guaranteed NBA contract through the 2008–09 season and retaining a fourth-year option for the 2009–10 season.
 Prior to the 2007–08 season, Bargnani was voted by the general managers of the league as the "international player most likely to have a breakout season".
-He was selected to play with the Sophomores in the T-Mobile Rookie Challenge during the NBA All-Star Weekend.
+He was selected to play with the Sophomores in the T-Mobile Rookie Challenge during the NBA All-Star Game.
 Bargnani was widely criticised for having a poor season.
 His statistics had gone down, he was not grabbing enough rebounds, was unable to shoot well, got into foul trouble easily and did not drive to the basket enough.
 He did not feature prominently in the playoffs either—in which the Raptors were eliminated by the Orlando Magic in the first round—and there were even calls for him to be traded.